XML RSS

 Lhasa Apso's make excellent apartment dogs but do like daily walks and like to play indoor games.

 When purchasing a dog it's best to buy from a responsible breeder to ensure you are getting a healthy dog.
 Ask for a referral from the American Kennel Club, your veterinarian or a Lhaso Apso club.
-For further information check out my article on choosing a breeder.
+For further information check out my article on

 Leave Lhasa Apso and go to home page.